Like in a mass grave,

 The so-called peacebuilding, carried out by the international agencies and many national civil society groups for the much-needed funds, promotes multiculturalist politics as the panacea.

 Multiculturalist politics reduces social conflict to a number of identities, recasting cultural, religious and ethnic differences as ‘sites of conflict that need to be attenuated and managed through the practice of tolerance’.
+Brown, Wendy.
+2006.
+Regulating Aversion: Tolerance in the Age of Identity and Empire.
+Princeton and Oxford: Princeton University Press.
 In the discourse of tolerance, what is each and every ethnic victim has its own micro story, each ethnic group has its own “destiny,” and what is promoted as life is actually the image of life led on parallel tracks, in one never-intersecting apartheid.

 Such peacebuilding is also carried out in the context of the dominant revisionism, which attempts to equate fascism with the communism of World War II, as it claims, as revisionists would have it, that all sides were equally guilty during the war the 1990s – the war in which people fought to the point of extermination, but who now has to be reconciled and who needs to tolerate one another.
 The ethno-nationalist elites who are carrying out the transition into capitalism and making profit out of bloody capital, as well as the revisionists, argue that, ultimately, the war of the 1990s was only a civil war.